idibau/cs2bim/README.md

 Some parameters can only be configured with predefined values (types), because these values are referenced in the code.
 To guarantee a proper configuration and execution of the code, these predefined values (types) are defined as constants in different modules/classes in the python code.

 The following types are defined:
-- GeoReferencing -> config.geo_referencing.py\
+- GeoReferencing -> cs2bim.ifc.enum.geo_referencing.py\
-- TriangulationRepresentationType -> geometry.triangulation.py\
+- TriangulationRepresentationType -> cs2bim.ifc.enum.triangulation_representation_type.py\
-- IfcElementEntityType -> ifc.entity.ifc_element.py\
+- ElementEntityType -> cs2bim.ifc.enum.element_entity_type.py\
-- IfcSpatialStructureEntityType -> ifc.entity.ifc_spatial_structure.py\
+- SpatialStructureEntityType -> cs2bim.ifc.enum.spatial_structure_entity_type.py\
-- IfcGroupEntityType -> ifc.entity.ifc_group.py
+- GroupEntityType -> cs2bim.ifc.enum.group_entity_type.py

 ## IFC configuration
 In this section of the configuration you can make some general definitions about the resulting ifc file and you can define the feature classes that are generated and exported as ifc entities.